wavefrontHQ/docs/pages/doc/query_language_recipes.md

 ## How to Account for Known Downtimes or Events in Uptime Queries

 There are times when there are known and expected downtime periods such as maintenance or testing windows.
-Our Customer Success team created [this KB article](https://help.wavefront.com/hc/en-us/articles/360058534192-How-to-Account-for-Known-Downtimes-or-Events-in-Uptime-Queries), which discusses one of the ways to approach this.
+[This KB article](https://help.wavefront.com/hc/en-us/articles/360058534192-How-to-Account-for-Known-Downtimes-or-Events-in-Uptime-Queries) discusses one of the ways to approach this.